Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: Introduction

-Liu et al.\cite{liu2024kan} introduced the KAN network in 2024 as a potential alternative to MLPs.
-The core innovation lies in replacing the fixed activation function of MLPs with a learnable B-spline function based on the Kolmogorov-Arnold theorem.
-Experiments demonstrate that KAN outperforms MLPs in low-dimensional tasks, offering faster convergence and greater interpretability, although it is slower for large-scale inference.
-Subsequent studies have confirmed the advantages of KAN across various domains.
-Guo et al.\cite{guo2025kan} applied KAN-based CQL in offline reinforcement learning, achieving performance comparable to that of MLPs while requiring fewer parameters.
-Shi et al.\cite{shi2025kan} introduced PointKAN for point cloud analysis, which significantly outperforms PointMLP in few-shot scenarios while reducing parameter count and computational complexity.
-Herbozo Contreras et al.\cite{herbozo2025kan} proposed KAN-EEG, which achieved MLP-level accuracy on a cross-continental epilepsy dataset, demonstrating remarkable cross-region generalization and resistance to overfitting.
-These cross-domain results preliminarily validate the potential and advantages of KAN over MLP.
-The visualization of the changing trends in computational complexity and time consumption of GNN, MLP and KAN as the model scale increases is shown in Fig.\ref{fig:1}.
+Recently, Kolmogorov–Arnold Networks (KANs) have been proposed as an alternative function approximation paradigm that replaces fixed activation functions with learnable basis functions inspired by the Kolmogorov–Arnold representation theorem.
+By parameterizing nonlinear mappings through edge-activated univariate functions, KANs exhibit a fundamentally different inductive bias from that of MLPs.
+Liu et al.~\cite{liu2024kan} first demonstrated that KANs achieve superior convergence and interpretability in lower dimension tasks, albeit with higher inference costs at scale.
+Subsequent studies have validated the expressive advantages of KANs across diverse domains.
+Guo et al. \cite{guo2025kan} applied KAN-based CQL in offline reinforcement learning, achieving performance comparable to MLPs with fewer parameters.
+Shi et al.~\cite{shi2025kan} proposed PointKAN for point cloud analysis, significantly outperforming PointMLP in few shot settings while reducing computational complexity.
+Herbozo Contreras et al.~\cite{herbozo2025kan} introduced KAN-EEG, which demonstrated strong generalization and robustness on a cross continental epilepsy dataset.
+These results collectively suggest that KANs offer a more expressive function parameterization than MLPs in several empirical studies.
+Fig.~\ref{fig:1} further compares the computational complexity and inference time of GNNs, MLPs, and KANs as model scale increases.

-In optimization research, Li et al.\cite{li2024kolmogorov} proposed FastKAN, which uses Gaussian Radial Basis Functions (RBFs) to approximate B-splines, achieving a 3.3x speedup while maintaining accuracy.
-Bodner et al.\cite{bodner2024convolutional} applied KAN to tasks such as image classification, achieving performance comparable to that of CNNs and RNNs while requiring fewer parameters.
-Xu et al.\cite{xu2024fourierkan} combined Fourier transforms with KAN to propose the Fourier-KAN-GCF method for graph recommendation algorithms.
-This method expands KAN’s applicability to graph data by replacing weight parameters with Fourier coefficients.
-However, the comprehensive optimization of these KAN variants, in terms of computational efficiency and model expressiveness, remains a key challenge.
+In terms of optimization, Li et al.~\cite{li2024kolmogorov} proposed FastKAN, approximating B-splines with Gaussian radial basis functions to achieve a 3.3x speedup while preserving accuracy.
+Bodner et al.~\cite{bodner2024convolutional} extended KANs to convolutional architectures, demonstrating competitive performance with CNNs and RNNs using fewer parameters.
+Xu et al.~\cite{xu2024fourierkan} combined Fourier transforms with KANs to propose Fourier-KAN-GCF for graph recommendation, replacing weight parameters with Fourier coefficients.
+These advances, particularly Fourier-based variants, motivate us to explore whether KANs’ frequency-domain parameterization could better capture the multifrequency characteristics often observed in graph representations learned by GNNs.
+More importantly, the role of KANs in knowledge distillation has not been systematically investigated.